In Stock! Please call for pricing 513-984-1907

 - Stern rails are now standard equipment.

-- The steering pedestal has been redesigned.
+- The steering pedestal on the Tattoo 26 has been redesigned.
 We have modified the helmsman’s seat both to strengthen it and make access easier.

 - The interior liner is cream and the cushions are a lighter color with a higher-grade cushion foam.
 This is neutral enough that the entire look of the interior can be changed with a few accent colors.
 The bulkheads are now bamboo rather than mahogany finish.